 The foregoing list of risk factors is not exhaustive.
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in the forward-looking statements herein.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this prospectus.
-We undertake no obligation, except as required by law, to revise publicly any forward-looking statement to reflect circumstances or events after the date of this prospectus or to reflect the occurrence of unanticipated events.
+We undertake no obligation, except as required by law, to revise publicly any forward-looking statement.
 You should, however, review the factors and risks described in the reports we will file from time to time with the Securities and Exchange Commission (the "SEC") after the date of this prospectus.